AppIterate/docs/docs/android.md

 * Launch the application and tap the `Menu` button (or double tap).
 Tap `Appiterate - Upload Screen Data` to upload the current `Activity` to AppIterate servers.

 * `Ensure` to replace the implementation of `onCreateOptionsMenu` and `onOptionsItemSelected` with your applications logic after uploading the screens.

+* You can now create WYSIWYG tests on the [dasboard](http://dashboard.appiterate.com).

+    * Select the screen you want to test on.
+    * Create multiple variations of this screen.
+    * You can verify these variation on your `test devices`.
+    * In order to see the variation on the your `test device` press the `Menu `button (or double tap) and tap on `Refresh Variation`.